lamibakers/Exploratory-Data-Analysis/README.md

 Tip VS Smoker [ Tips from customer who are smokers and those that do not smoke ]

-Tip VS Day [ Distribution of tips accross the days of the week ]
+Tip VS Day [ Distribution of tips across the days of the week ]

-Time VS Tip  [ Distribution of tips accross the time of the day ]
+Time VS Tip  [ Distribution of tips across the time of the day ]

 Size VS Tip [ Number of customer serviced on the table in relation to the tip gotten ]